serverpod/serverpod_docs/docs/02-capabilities.md

 Monitor the database and external services that you are using.
 Write custom health checks and get notified when something goes wrong. _This feature is coming soon in the visual interface._

 ## Easy deployment
-We are working hard on creating deployment scripts for AWS and Google cloud.
+Serverpod comes with Terraform scripts for AWS which makes it very quick to deploy your server.
+We are still working on scripts for Google Cloud and other platforms.
 Please get in touch with us if you want to [contribute](/contribute).